Signs Your Dog Is Dying

 Behavior changes commonly associated with anxiety are whining, pacing, crying, panting, and overall restlessness.

-Behavior changes associated with pain can be similar but also include sleeping more than usual, sleeping or resting in new areas, trembling, hiding, and new or worsened aggressive behaviors.
+Behavior changes associated with pain can include anxiety signs but also include sleeping more than usual, sleeping or resting in new areas, trembling, hiding, and new or worsened aggressive behaviors.

 Behavioral changes associated with cognitive degeneration or mental decline include wandering the house, appearing to get lost in familiar places, and unexpected nipping or growling directed at well-known family members.